figredos/flutter/TEXT_FILES/WIDGETS/catalog/structural.md

 The Scaffold widget serves as a container for other widgets and provides a convenient way to organize the visual elements of the app.

+When building multiple screens in a flutter app, the Scaffold widget is essential.
+The likelihood of using this widget to do the base screen setup in the different screens is very high.

 ## Column

 The column widget is used to arrange its children widgets vertically in a single column.
 Ut is part of the layout widgets in Flutter, and is commonly used to create vertical arrangements of widgets, such as lists, forms, or any vertically stacked content.